 The easiest way to find out if Leadfeeder Tracker is working is to give it time.
-If you have just installed Tracker wait a long hour and then check your status here.
-(LITE accounts will take 24 hours to update.)
+If you have just installed Tracker wait a long hour and then check your status in your settings under Company -> Leadfeeder Tracker (LITE accounts will take 24 hours to update.)
 Once everything is installed ad reporting you will see the tracker status as 'installed', 'receiving data' and showing 'events'.

 If you just can't wait or after an hour (24hrs for LITE accounts) still aren’t seeing the ‘receiving data’ update or seeing new leads this article can help!